vakodrazan/react-random-quote-generator/readme.md

 <!-- Example: -->

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:

+- Get access to powershell.
+You can install node-sass by running `npm init`, `npm install`, `npm install react react-dom`, then install `npm install react-router-dom`

 ```bash
 # Clone this repository